douglasmitsue/data-lake-security/README.md

 * Three main components involved: Users (who will do the authentication), service to which users want to authenticate and the server responsible for all this the KDC.

 ![ticket_service](https://github.com/douglasmitsue/data-lake-security/blob/master/ticket-service.png)

-1 - The request starts with the Kerberos KDC client.
+#item 1 - The request starts with the Kerberos KDC client.
-2 - O Authentication Service(AS) returns a message to the user saying he can access, go there and look for your ticket (Access Permission).
+#item 2 - O Authentication Service(AS) returns a message to the user saying he can access, go there and look for your ticket (Access Permission).
-3 - The user goes to TGS(Ticket Granting Service) and takes the ticket (security key).
+#item 3 - The user goes to TGS(Ticket Granting Service) and takes the ticket (security key).
-4 - Kerberos Access.
+#item 4 - Kerberos Access.
-5 - Kerberos Cliente with acess ao Kerberos service.
+#item 5 - Kerberos Cliente with acess ao Kerberos service.
-6 - Data.
+#item 6 - Data.

 ## KDC(Key Distribution Center)
 It is a Kerberos server that contains an encrypted database that stores all entries pertaining to users, hosts, and services (also called principals), including domain information.